 The Home

-Each of our six residents has their own private bedroom with their own private bathroom — no shared toilets, no roommates, no sense of being on top of one another.
-The shared areas (living room, dining room, kitchen, garden patio) are common ground for the times when the day calls for company.
+Each of our six residents has their own private bedroom; no roommates, no sense of being on top of one another.
+The shared areas (living room, bathroom, dining room, kitchen, garden patio) are common ground for the times when the day calls for company.

 • Six private bedrooms